connectivecpp/chops-net-ip/README.md

 # Chops - Connective Handcrafted Openwork Software Medley

-The Chops Medley is a collection of C++ libraries for networking and distributed processing.
+The Chops Medley is a collection of C++ libraries for networking and distributed processing and simulation.
 It is written using modern C++ design idioms and the latest (2017) C++ standard.

 This project is licensed under the terms of the MIT license.

-# Chops Components
+# Chops Major Components

 ## Chops Net IP